react-workspaces/react-workspaces-playground/README.md

 ### Deploying to GitHub Pages

-Update `homepage` in `app-one/package.json` to your GitHub Pages URL.
+Update the `homepage` URL in `app-one/package.json` to reflect your GitHub Pages URL.

 ```json
 {